rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 **It makes it easier for others to contribute to a project:**

 > Having a healthy test suite lowers the barrier to entry for a project.
-> A contributor can make improvements to the project and quickly check to see if they have broken it or changed any of its behavior.
+> A contributor can rely on our project's tests to quickly check to see if their changes to our code have broken the project or changed any of its behavior in unexpected ways.

 This all sounds great, but where do we even start the process writing a test suite?
 Let's begin by seeing what constitutes a basic test function.